mui/mui-x/docs/data/data-grid/export/export.md

 ## Exported rows

-> ⚠️ This section does not concern the print export, which prints rows in their current state.
+> ⚠️ This section only applies for the CSV and the Excel export.
+> The print export always prints rows in their current state.
+>
+> By default, the grid exports the selected rows if an.
+> If not, it exports all rows (filtered and sorted rows, if any rules are active), including the collapsed ones.
 > It does concern, the CSV and the excel export.
 > By default, if some rows are selected, the `DataGrid` exports only those.
 > If there's no selection, it exports all rows (filtered and sorted rows, if any rules are active), including the collapsed ones.